hskad/Optimization-for-Containment-Field-Construction/README.md

+# Optimization for Containment Field Construction - KRITI'25

 > 🥉 **Bronze Medal Winner!**
 >
 > This project was awarded the **Bronze Medal** in the KRITI'25 Optimization challenge, a testament to its robust and efficient heuristic-based approach.

-# Optimization for Containment Field Construction - KRITI'25

-> "The art of optimization lies not in perfection, but in the power of heuristics."

 This repository contains the **Bronze Medal-winning solution** developed by **Dihing Hostel** for the **Optimization** problem statement of **KRITI'25**, the inter-hostel technical tournament of IIT Guwahati, conducted by TechBoard IIT Guwahati.